Deluge Fountain: History

+Deluge Fountain was dismantled on 7 January 1943, when German occupying forces decided to melt down the 8870 kg metal sculpture for use in World War II.
+After the war only the pool remained, in which the statue was replaced by a fountain by Józef Makowski depicting four stone fish bubbling water.

-Bydgoszcz fountain had two copies: in Coburg, Bavaria, the sculptor's hometown, where the sculpture is missing statues on both sides, and in Eisleben, Upper Saxony, which was also melted down in 1942 for war purposes.
+Deluge Fountain had two copies: in Coburg, Bavaria, the sculptor's hometown, where the sculpture is missing statues on both sides, and in Eisleben, Upper Saxony, which was also melted down in 1942 for war purposes.
 The Coburg replica has been used as an incomplete but useful blueprint in the reconstruction project.

-The process of reconstruction was led by the "Social Committee for the Reconstruction of Bydgoszcz Fountain The Deluge" (Społeczny Komitet Odbudowy Bydgoskiej Fontanny Potop) from 2006 to 2014.
-The funds were collected from diverse sources: social contributions, city of Bydgoszcz, province of Kuyavia and Pomerania and European Union.
-In April 2009, the first portion of the monument, the bear, has been exhibited in the city, waiting to be fixed back.
-In April 2010, the reconstruction of the original, colorful mosaic of the pool with circles and waves shapes, has been completed; it has been funded by Bydgoszcz city council.
-On 30 June 2010, came back the second part of the sculpture - a man fighting with a snake.
-Its author is Michał Pronobis from Radoszyce, and its cast -worth over 100,000 zlotys- was made by Jacek Guzera, from Kielce.
+The process of reconstruction was led by the "Social Committee for the Reconstruction of Bydgoszcz Deluge Fountain" (Społeczny Komitet Odbudowy Bydgoskiej Fontanny Potop) from 2006 to 2014.
+The funds were collected from diverse sources: social contributions, the city of Bydgoszcz, province of Kuyavia and Pomerania and the European Union.
+In April 2009, the first portion of the monument, the bear, was exhibited in the city.
+In April 2010, the reconstruction of the original, colorful mosaic of the pool with circles and waves shapes, was completed; it was funded by Bydgoszcz city council.
+On 30 June 2010, the second part of the sculpture returned - a man fighting with a snake.
+Its sculptor was Michał Pronobis from Radoszyce and its cast, worth over 100,000 zlotys, was made by Jacek Guzera from Kielce.

 On 3 October 2012, the central figure returned to its original place.
-This piece has got a height of 3 m and weighs 1,200 kg.
-In 2014, a new fountain bowl has been re-installed together with a water treatment plant and a lighting system.
-The 7 m tall last element of the monumental fountain has been carried back to town on 14 June 2014.
+This piece is 3 meters tall and weighs 1,200 kg.
+In 2014, a new fountain bowl was re-installed together with a water treatment plant and a lighting system.
+The final element of the fountain, 7 meters tall, was installed on 14 June 2014.
 The unveiling ceremony took place on June 26, 2014.

-In reconnaissance to this rebirth, a statue of professor Zygmunt Mackiewicz, famous Bydgoszcz surgeon and initiator of the reconstruction project, has been unveiled on May 15, 2016, nearby the fountain.
-Today (May 15) was the unveiling of the monument.
-The professor sits on the bench with his beloved fountain.
+In recognizance to this rebirth, the city unveiled a statue of professor Zygmunt Mackiewicz on May 15, 2016, nearby the fountain.
+Mackiewicz was a famous Bydgoszcz surgeon and initiator of the reconstruction project.